-How to Avoid Dangerous Alligator Attacks
+The Best Way to Avoid a Dangerous Alligator Attack

 With the tragic news of a Davie woman being attacked and killed by a 12-foot-6-inch alligator in early June 2018, this situation sparks the conversation of what to do in the emergency of an alligator encounter.
 The woman was walking her pets along the edge of a lake before she and her dogs were attacked.
 This unfortunate and heartbreaking ending allows people to talk about these species and how to avoid a dangerous situation, especially those who live in Florida.
-Everglades Holiday Park is an alligator and airboat park that shares an in-depth guide on how to avoid an alligator attack in all kinds of situations.
+Everglades Holiday Park is an airboat and gator park that shares an in-depth guide on how to avoid an alligator attack in all kinds of situations.
 By being prepared for the worst, you have the knowledge to handle extreme situations that you would require you to act immediately.
 Because alligators live in all of Florida, it is not uncommon to see or encounter this reptile at some point.
 Alligators do tend to protect themselves in their environment, and they will attack if they feel like they are in danger.

 If You Are Spending Time in the Everglades